 “Documentation Hub” and Common Framework

 The Documentation hub (i.e. the Documentation twiki web) is poorly organized and its maintenance is not sustainable since it points into documents from various webs and sometimes without respecting context of the source.
 The organization of this web needs to be properly factorized and put into a sustainable framework.
 It needs to reach into other webs, but in reliable way so that navigations to those dependent webs can be done with confidence.
 One way would be to provide in each web a tag that represents its quality.
+With Anne’s reassignment as iSGTW editor the ownership of this page has been orphaned.

+Find an owner or deprecate the page.

 Remodel Documentation web

 Define a system for tagging “certified” documents within webs

 Create common framework to align certified documents across twiki webs